 WHAT IS A GRAVEL BIKE?

 A gravel bike (or adventure bike as it’s also known), compared to a standard road bike, generally has a longer wheelbase, with a taller head tube and slacker head tube angle.
 They are strong, comfortable and handle well on a variety of surfaces.
 Gravel bikes have clearance for a variety of tyre types and widths, allowing you to tailor your bike to ride on the road, off road or both.
-We’re big fans of the Cervelo C5 which we test rode out in the Atlas Mountains earlier this year.
+We’re big fans of the Specialized Diverge which we took out to the Atlas Mountains earlier this year.

 If you have a road bike with good tyre clearance and could fit a 30mm tyre then this would also be suitable.
 You could also use a mountain bike with less aggressive knobbly tyres.